Documents required for clearance

 Passenger Card on board the vessel before you arrive in Australia.

-For information on Advanced Passenger Processing, Maritime Crew Visas and Superyacht Crew visas please see
+For information on Advanced Passenger Processing, Maritime Crew visas and visas for superyacht crew members see

 Items you must declare on arrival (including cash/currency)